Access disability support

 What to expect

-Bring your verification documents to the meeting so we can match you with the right support based on what's recommended.
+Bring your verification documents to the meeting so we can provide the right support based on what's recommended.

 Your cultural identity matters here.
 You’re welcome to bring a support person to your appointment, or we can arrange for one of our cultural advisors to be there.